swiss-seismological-service/hermes/user_guide.md

 All forecasts made in a particular project will share the same data.
 This includes data sources and window of data capture.
 If different data is required for different forecasts, they will have to be created in a different project.

+`ramsis project ls` to see what projects exist

 #### Model

-Model configuration contains variables that will be sent to the forecast model, and describes the model location and url it is available at.
+Each model configuration contains variables that will be sent to the forecast model, and describes the model location and url it is available at.

+`ramsis model ls` to see what model configs exist

 #### Forecast Series

 A forecast series describes what times forecasts will be run, and what model configuration (and injection plans if applicable) will be used.

+`ramsis forecastseries ls` to see what forecast series exist

+Once a forecast series has been scheduled, forecasts will be created when they are due to run.

+`ramsis forecast ls` to see what forecasts exist